Francesco Nicastro: Club career

-Calcio Catania
+Catania

 After working his way through the Catania youth system, the young striker began to be called up on occasion to the first team during the 2009–10 Serie A season.
 The player made his first team debut as a substitute in the Coppa Italia, quarterfinal match versus Roma on 26 January 2010.
 Nicastro failed to make any first team appearances during the 2010–11 Serie A campaign, however he did play a major role in the club's youth team, with 12 goals.
 In July 2011, Nicastro was promoted from the youth squad before being loaned to Pisa in the Italian third division on 19 July 2011.

 On 31 August 2012, Nicastro, Marco Fiore and Giordano Maccarrone were loaned to Bellaria.

 Rimini

 On 6 August 2013, Nicastro and Ameth Fall were signed by Rimini.
 On 20 June 2014 Rimini acquired Nicastro outright.

 Juve Stabia

 In the 2014–15 season he was signed by Juve Stabia.